mai-thao/redis-playground/README.md

 Pay attention the `source` field.
 It indicates whether it grabbed the message from the cache or not.
 If you count for 5 seconds, the `source` should change since 5 seconds is the TTL of the cache.

+## Redis CLI
+The "redis-cli" command line tool lets you interact with the Dockerized Redis server.
+You can access, create, update, or delete cached data.

+1) Install the redis-cli tool from [Homebrew](https://brew.sh/): `brew install redis`
+2) Locally connect to the Redis standalone instance with: `redis-cli -h localhost -p 6379`

+Alternatively, you can run the CLI tool directly inside the container:
+1) Find the Redis container ID by executing: `docker ps -a`
+2) Execute: `docker exec -it <CONTAINER_ID> redis-cli`
+3) If successfully connected, you'll see the output: `127.0.0.1:6379> `
+4) Interact and play around with Redis!